kaaproject/kaa/Programming-guide/Key-platform-features/Endpoint-groups/index.md

 The following example illustrates the general idea of profile filters.

 1. Let's assume the following client-side profile schema.

+    It's a simple schema with some fields for filtration.

 ```json
 [